A 12-year-old Montana boy was found dead in a living room, police say grandparents and uncle 'tortured' him - Local News 8

 Videos found by police show a pattern of abuse that included forced exercises and physical abuse, according to court documents.

-Detectives found video from about two years ago where James “appeared to be a healthy and well fed boy,” court documents said.
-At the time of his death, detectives said James “appeared to be emaciated,” according to court documents.
+Detectives found video from about two years ago in which James “appeared to be a healthy and well fed boy,” court documents said.
+At the time of his death, detectives said James “appeared to be emaciated,” according to the documents.

 The suspects have all three been charged with one count of deliberate homicide, according to court documents.